FrancescoSaverioZuppichini/detector/README.md

 # [WIP 🚧] Object Detection Model

-*This is a WIP project, this README is it's bible and it will change over time*
+*This is a WIP project, this README is its bible and it will change over time*

 ## Goal & Motivation